 Schmidtke, J., (May, 2013).
 Lexical access and inhibitory control in Spanish-English bilingual speakers.
 Poster to be presented at the International Workshop on Bilingualism and Cognitive Control, Krakow, Poland.

 Schmidtke, J., (November, 2013).
 Language Proficiency Modulates Frequency Effects in Speech Production and Recognition.
-Poster to be presented at the Annual Meeting of the Psychonomic Society, Toronto, Canada.
+Poster presented at the Annual Meeting of the Psychonomic Society, Toronto, Canada.

 Jason Anastas, Lauren Gindin, Emma Kelty, Anurag Rimzhim, Jingjing Zhao, Bryndis Andrade, Daniel Finkel, Kinga Palatinus, Jens Schmidtke, Stephen Tobin and Letitia Naigles (2010).
 Review of Edith L. Bavin 'The Cambridge handbook of child language' Journal of Child Language, 37, pp 1133-1140.